arttay/rssBackbone/README.md

 The scss contains theme files (slate, spring), components and namespaces.
 Theme files are for the various skins that clients can choose from.
 Each theme directory contains 3 files: _bootswatch, _variables, bootstrap and sometimes _test-vars.scss

-1. Bootswatch contains override css for that specific theme.
+1. Bootswatch contains overrides css for that specific theme.
 2. Variables contains all sass variables that will be used by bootstrap on compile.
 Variables include background color, hyperlink colors, navigation colors and text color.
-3. Bootstrap is similar to main.scss, in that it compiles all the files for the theme.
+3. Bootstrap is similar to main.scss, in that it’s an aggregate for all the files for that specific theme.